OpenAPITools/openapi-generator/samples/server/petstore/nodejs-express-server/README.md

 #### tests/
 - **serverTests.js** - basic server validation tests, checking that the server is up, that a call to an endpoint within the scope of the `openapi.yaml` file returns 200, that a call to a path outside that scope returns 200 if it exists and a 404 if not.
 - **routingTests.js** - Runs through all the endpoints defined in the `openapi.yaml`, and constructs a dummy request to send to the server.
 Confirms that the response code is 200.
 At this point requests containing xml or formData fail - currently they are not supported in the router.
+- **additionalEndpointsTests.js** - A test file for all the endpoints that are defined outside the openapi.yaml scope.
+Confirms that these endpoints return a successful 200 response.

 Future tests should be written to ensure that the response of every request sent should conform to the structure defined in the `openapi.yaml`.
 This test will fail 100% initially, and the job of the development team will be to clear these tests.